franciscop/react-test/src/methods/render/readme.md

 .render(newComponent) -> $
 ```

 Rerender the component as specified with the new value.
-If the component is different, or unmount+mount those respectively:
+If the component is different unmount+mount those respectively:

 ```js
 const Demo = (props) => <div {...props}>world</div>;